samrahim8/sam/PROJECT.md

 Updated to feel warmer and more personal:
 - Headline: "Got an Idea?" (matches hero CTA)
 - Subheadline: "It's fine if you don't!
-I love meeting new people and learning about what they do."
+I love meeting new people and learning what they're up to."

 ### 2026-02-05: Audio Toggle Mobile Redesign
 **Status:** Live